tgross/devopsdaysmsp2018/content/_index.md

 # values vary

 {{% note %}}
-Flaws of the Consent Model as a Solution
-- ethical definitions vary b/c values vary (ex. balance of community vs individual consent varies significantly between Europe and the US)
-- how do other professions solve this problem...?
+ethical definitions vary b/c values vary (ex. that balance of community vs individual consent varies significantly between Europe and the US). so how do other professions solve this problem...?
 {{% /note %}}

 ---